 If you’re considering starting a business, you may be focused on how you’ll be your own boss, you won’t have to answer to your current crazy boss, and you’ll set your own hours.
-While all of this is true, a lot of would-be entrepreneurs tend to only see what they want to see when it comes to starting a business.
+While all of this is true, a lot of would-be entrepreneurs tend to only see what they want to see when it comes to starting a new business.

 Don’t get me wrong: I love being an entrepreneur, and I wouldn’t trade it for anything.
 But I think a lot of people have misconstrued ideas about what it will be like, so let me give you a clearer picture.

 You’ll Be Your Own Boss, But You’ll Answer to Many